rianoc/parse_blog/parse.md

 # Parsing data in kdb+

 Passing data between systems can often become complex if not impossible due to lack of interoperability.
-A common way to simplify this communication is to use text based formats.
+Kdb+ has many available [interfaces](https://code.kx.com/q/interfaces/) but it's native text parsing skills remain extremely important.

+Using text based formats simplifies communication.
 CSV traditionally and now often JSON are used for this purpose.

-Kdb+ has many available [interfaces](https://code.kx.com/q/interfaces/) but it's native text parsing skills remain extremely important.
+These can sometimes be used only during exploration phases before more efficient and direct methods are set in place.

+However this text based basing of data can also be part of:

+1. A large once off ingestion of data.
+1. An ongoing ingestion of data from a provider which does not provide other methods.

+In both of these cases we want to ensure the parsing of data is as efficient as possible.

 This notebook offers some tips to implement clean and efficient parsing of textual formats to kdb+.